memgraph/docs/docs/concepts/storage.md

  `memory_usage`    | 88842240
  `vertex_count`    | 63131

-All of the `*_usage` results are expressing in bytes, unless explicitly stated otherwise.
+All of the `*_usage` results are expressed in bytes unless explicitly stated otherwise.